 Close-up showing the mesh secured flat with an even margin from the esophagus.

-Perform the ‘shoe shine manoeuvre’ to mobilize and align the gastric fundus [1].
+Pass the bougie through the esophagus into the stomach, [1] Perform the ‘shoe shine manoeuvre’ to mobilize and align the gastric fundus [1].
 Wrap the fundus over 2 to 3 centimeters of the oesophagus, ensuring a floppy, tension-free, 360-degree fundoplication wrap no longer than 2 centimeters [2].
+(We pass the bougie pass through the esophagus then we proceed to performing the ‘shoe shine manouvre’)

 Talent demonstrating the ‘shoe shine manoeuvre’ with the gastric fundus.